saulquinav/PSC-BACK-END/README.md

-# 'generic-utility-service' branch
+# 'generic-resource-utility' branch
-In this branch all Service classes have been updated to use static utility generic methods from the GenericServiceUtility class.
+In this branch all Resource classes should be updated to use static utility generic methods from a generic Resource utility class.

-The GenericServiceUtility class is not supposed to be inherited, it has static methods only.
+The generic Resource utility class is not supposed to be inherited, it has static methods only.

-The GenericServiceUtility class has built-in ready-made static methods for the basic CRUD operations: create, findById(), findAll(), update(), delete().

-The GenericServiceUtility class is usefull to avoid code repetition for the CRUD operations.
+The generic Resource utility class is usefull to avoid code repetition for the CRUD operations.
-Any other operations must be added and implemented in a concrete Service class.
+Any other operations must be added and implemented in a concrete Resource class.

 # Payara Starter Project